Ronaldo (Brazilian footballer): Cruzeiro

-PSV Eindhoven
+PSV

 Ronaldo joined PSV after the 1994 World Cup.
 He was selected for the tournament despite being just 17, but did not play in any games.
-His Brazil teammate Romário having played for PSV from 1988 to 1993 advised Ronaldo to move to the club.
+His Brazil teammate Romário, having played for PSV from 1988 to 1993, advised Ronaldo to move to the club.
 On 28 August 1994, Ronaldo scored ten minutes into his debut against Vitesse, and scored a brace on his home debut against Go Ahead Eagles.
 He scored 30 league goals in his first season in the Netherlands, which included seven braces and a hat-trick against Utrecht.
 After scoring a hat-trick in PSV's game against Bayer Leverkusen in the 1994–95 UEFA Cup, Leverkusen striker and Germany World Cup winner Rudi Völler stated in a post match press conference, "Never in my life have I seen an 18-year-old play in this way."
 His dribbles from midfield caught the attention of many in the sport, with future Barcelona teammate Luis Enrique stating, "I'd seen him on television at PSV and thought ‘wow'.
 Then he came to Barcelona.
 He's the most spectacular player I've ever seen.
 He did things I'd never seen before.
 We're now used to seeing Messi dribble past six players, but not then.
 Ronaldo was a beast."

-Nick Miller, match reporter for The Guardian, writes, "What's striking about Ronaldo in that first year at PSV is how complete he looks, even as a skinny teenager.
+Nick Miller, match reporter for The Guardian, writes: "What's striking about Ronaldo in that first year at PSV is how complete he looks, even as a skinny teenager.
 Everything that would come to define him – the lightning pace, the blurry stepovers, the implausible impression that he was faster with the ball than without it, even the exceptional upper-body strength – was all there."
 Rob Smyth added, "In many ways Ronaldo was the first PlayStation footballer.
 His stepover was a form of hypnosis, and his signature trick, the elastico, could certainly have come from a computer screen."
 Ronaldo's second season was marred by a knee injury which kept him out of most of the campaign, but he still averaged nearly a goal a game, scoring 19 goals in 21 appearances, including a UEFA Cup four-goal haul against Finnish side MyPa.
 With PSV, Ronaldo won the Dutch Cup in 1996 and he was Eredivisie top scorer in 1995.
 In his two seasons at the club he scored 54 goals in 58 games.
+Ronaldo occasionally names Luc Nilis as one of the best strike partners he had played with, despite sharing only a brief time with him at PSV.